This post contains Amazon Affiliate links.

 To start, you need plain seaweed sheets.

-As you can see, I have quite a collection that I have accumulated from making homemade sushi.
+As you can see, I have quite a collection of seaweed (full size sheets) that I have accumulated from making homemade sushi.
 I buy these at the grocery store, Asian grocery stores, and Amazon.com.
 You can find a variety as far as how many sheets come in a pack, and some are marked organic.

 All the ones I buy have perforations for making sushi (that is fine).

 I usually make a big batch at a time – around 20 sheets – but you can make as much or as little as you like!
 Each sheet will be cut into about 6 pieces.